effs12/tailwind-grid-layout/README.md

 # tailwind-grid-layout
-A simple reacreation of Bootstrap Grid using Tailwind CSS grids
+A simple recreation guide of Bootstrap Grid using Tailwind CSS grids.

 ## Example and Usage